Welcome to today's edition of the Rush 24-7 podcast.

 And okay, so there was an anti-Obamacare sentiment.

-We can portray this guy as a global warming denier Because the voters here are from the Northeast, and we know that they love global warming as an issue.
+Okay, we can counter that, the Democrats said, we can portray this guy as a global warming denier because the voters here are from the Northeast and we know that they love global warming as an issue.

-And it did and the Tea Party wasn't there.
+And the Tea Party wasn't there.

 And I'm just reminding Governor Christie at CPAC, we've got to stop telling people just what we're against and what we're for.